fstark/macflim/README.md

 on their beautiful internal back and white 512x342 display.

-Some other macs may work in the future, but for now probably won't.
+Some other macs may work in the future, but for now probably don't.

 ## What is in the repository?

 * The source code of flimmaker, the command line encoder.
-It runs on Mac and Linux (and probably on windows).
+It runs on Mac and Linux (and could probably compiled on windows with a C++20 compiler).

-* The source code and binaries for "MacFlim II", the new standalone video player for the vintage mac.
+* The source code and binaries for "MacFlim Player", the new standalone video player for the vintage mac.

 With this code, you should be able to encode and play a video sequence on your mac.